 Taller grass helps keep your lawn healthier and it’ll also help keep the weeds down.
 Giving your lawn a buzz cut so you don’t have to mow as often might not be the best idea.
 It also doesn’t mean letting your lawn grow out of control—so you don’t have to mow as often.

 Here’s an easy rule of thumb to follow: only cut off one-third of the blade of grass whenever you mow.
 Cut off more and you’ll start to see more weeds, because weed seeds will begin to germinate.
 You’ll also have to water more.
 So remember the one-third rule!

 Would you use a dull razor?
-Dull mower blades will tear the turf.
-Frayed tips will allow the leaf to dry out quickly and make the turf more susceptible to insect and disease damage.
-Mower blades should be re-sharpened 2 to 3 times per year.
+Dull mower blades don’t cut grass, they tear it.
+Frayed blades of grass dry out quickly and make your lawn more susceptible to damage from insects and diseases.
+Mower blades should be re-sharpened 2–3 times per year.

-If your lawn looks weak in high traffic areas, the best thing to do is aerate and overseed.
-Aerating breaks the soil surface by poking holes into the ground.
+If your lawn looks thin or weak in high-traffic areas, it’s probably time to aerate and overseed.
+Aerating breaks up the soil by poking holes into the ground.
 It loosens up compact soil and helps control thatch.
 It makes it much easier for oxygen and water to get into the soil, and fertilizer can reach the grass roots.
 It’s recommended to aerate northern grasses in the fall and southern grasses in mid-spring to early-summer.
-After aerating is an ideal time to overseed.
+After aerating is an ideal time to overseed and fertilize with Milorganite.